Cheddar to unveil “The New Six” | Ghana News Agency

 Accra, July 17 GNA – Nana Kwame Bediako, also known as Cheddar, an independent presidential aspirant, says he will be unveiling a billboard of “The New Six” to showcase the key individuals behind the New Force Movement.

-There are some billboards in the cities with the image of Nana Kwame Bediako at the centre and surrounded by six masked individuals.
+There are some billboards in the cities with the image of Nana Kwame Bediako at the centre, surrounded by six masked individuals.

 Addressing a press conference, he explained that the masks would be removed gradually to reveal the identities of the individuals.